 There’s no time like the present

-While you can purchase (or switch) renters insurance any time after moving into your pad, some apartment complexes require residents to have renters insurance before signing the lease.
+While you can purchase (or switch) renters insurance any time after moving into a new apartment, some apartment complexes require residents to have renters insurance before signing the lease.
 Not to worry, though.

-Most insurance companies will give you the option to declare a future start date in cases like these.
+Most insurance companies will give you the option to declare a future start date, or effective date, in cases like these.

 One thing to remember is that your insurance won’t automatically transfer over if you move to a new place, so make sure to update your company if you’re on the move!